 This new Jerusalem will be the eternal capitol of the universe among earthly and resurrected humanity, and the place where the tri-une God will be seen.
 Visibly and bodily Jesus will carry on God’s program of dwelling among people and ruling the universe.
 God’s ultimate purpose for the earth and all humanity will finally come to realization: “for the earth shall be filled with the knowledge of the glory of God, as the waters fill the seas.”
 (Habakkuk 2: 14)

-And in that final triumphant time when every purpose shall be realized and every promise fulfilled, all humanity will dwell for all eternity in that beautiful city, free from all sin and unrighteousness.
+And in that final triumphant time when every purpose of God shall be realized and every one of his promises fulfilled, all humanity will dwell for all eternity in that beautiful city, free from all sin and unrighteousness.
 This city will be so clothed in the glory of God that it will have no need of the sun, neither of the moon to shine in it, for the glory of God will fully illuminate it, and the Lamb of God will be its Light.
 Then at last all humanity will know fully the infinite, matchless, transcendent, celestial beauty and splendor of the GLORY OF GOD!

 End of Ms Benson’s teaching.